ChrisH2727/Milestone-2/README.md

 7. As a user I want to be able to change my three point task duration estimates and have the planning tool recalculate the task completion dates.

-8. As a user I want information that is not complete not relevent hiden to prevent unnecessary information overload.
+8. As a user I want information that is not relevant to the current task hidden from view  to prevent information overload.
+In other words, I want information to be intuitively presented to me.

 9. As a user I want to be informed of any errors that I may make entering data so that I can correct these before moving on.